monishv059-boop/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 1. Import required libraries
 Import necessary Python libraries such as pandas, numpy, sklearn, and train_test_split.
 2. Read the email dataset containing email messages and labels (spam or ham) using pandas.
-3.Convert text data into numerical form using CountVectorizer or TF-IDF Vectorizer.
-Remove unnecessary characters or stop words if needed
+3.Convert text data into numerical form using CountVectorizer or TF-IDF Vectorizer.Remove unnecessary characters or stop words if needed
 4. Calculate the accuracy of the model using accuracy_score().

 ## Program: